facebookresearch/CompilerGym/README.md

     $ make install

-**NOTE:** To use the python code that is installed by `make install` you must leave the root directory of this repository.
+**NOTE:** To use the `compiler_gym` package that is installed by `make install` you must leave the root directory of this repository.
 Attempting to import `compiler_gym` while in the root of this repository will cause import errors.

 When you are finished, you can deactivate and delete the conda environment using: